 Day 1 Garden Rescue Build

-This is the landscapers' first visit to the site.
-Day one involves stripping out anything that's going to be removed or changed.
+This is the landscapers’ first visit to the site.
+Day one involves stripping out anything that will be removed or changed.
 It also involves starting any of the complex build work that needs time to set or settle, such as patios, foundations, structures, or buildings.

 Day 2 Garden Rescue Build

 This is also known as the presenter day, as the presenters arrive!
-Day 2 is more frantic than the first day as everything must be finished to reveal (in daylight hours).
-Structures and landscaping are finished off, and planting starts, all while presenting the journey and progress of the garden.
-You often find yourself starting one thing and presenting on it before someone else takes over and we move on to another area.
+Day 2 is more frantic than the first day, as everything must be finished to reveal (in daylight hours).
+Structures and landscaping are finished, and planting begins, all while presenting the journey and progress of the garden.
+You often find yourself starting one thing and presenting on it before someone else takes over, and we move on to another area.

-Everyone multi-tasks and works incredibly hard.
-The entire team, including production staff, are willing to jump onto any task they can while avoiding cameras and getting caught in someone presenting a shot.
+Everyone multitasks and works incredibly hard.
+The entire team, including production staff, is willing to jump onto any task they can while avoiding cameras and getting caught while someone is resetting a shot.

-One huge team effort is the planting, where everybody gets involved, especially if there are hundreds of plants to lovingly plant in each design and water!
+One huge team effort is the planting, where everybody gets involved, especially if there are hundreds of plants to plant in each design and water lovingly!
 The day 2 builds run on goodwill, enthusiasm, adrenaline, caffeine, and carbohydrates, making for the best of reveals!

 9. Garden Rescue Reveals

-You can feel the tension and excitement with the applicants before they open their eyes for the reveal of garden rescue.
-Which makes the process even more exciting for us presenters!
+You can feel the tension and excitement among the applicants before they open their eyes to the reveal of Garden Rescue, which makes the process even more exciting for us presenters!

 10. Filming Schedule & Airing

 Garden Rescue is filmed a year in advance.
 So the new shows you see each year were filmed the year before.
-This shows the number of moving parts of the show and the time spent editing the show.
-This is why when we presenters are asked about gardens that have just been on TV, we may scratch our heads a bit as we're onto the next set of episodes!
+This shows the number of moving parts in the show and the time spent editing it.
+This is why when we presenters are asked about gardens that have just been on TV, we may scratch our heads a bit as we’re onto the next set of episodes!

 11. What’s the minimum budget for Garden Rescue?